 Parkland High School principal and superintendent received a demand letter on May 17th from senior Elizabeth Castro and Students for Life of America, sent by the Thomas More Society.
 The letter charges that the school’s denial of the Students for Life group at the school, Trojans for Life, is unconstitutional and must be reversed.

 In the fall of 2016, Elizabeth tried to go through the standard process of starting at Students for Life group at her school.
 The assistant principal said the group needed an advisor and one was found soon after but subsequently withdrew.
 In March of 2017, the Trojans for Life found a new advisor and submitted their application, which was verbally denied by the assistant principal, who deemed the group too “political” and “controversial.”
 On April 6th, Elizabeth sent an email to the assistant principal, where she tried to find out what could be done so that the Students for Life group could exist alongside all the other school clubs, like the Gay Straight Alliance, the Chess Club, and the Fashion Club.
 No response was received from the school.

 Once the demand letter was sent, we did hear back from the school – and they said the students need to change the mission statement (which said they wanted to create a “pro-life culture on campus”) and that they can’t raise money for pregnancy resource centers.
-We are discussing options with our attorneys.
-Read the rest here.
+A lawsuit was filed against the school on July 11, 2017.
+Read about it here.